simmel-project/nus-link/modulator/README.md

 Whenever we go from a 0->1, or a 1->0, we need to "steal" or "give" 96 PWM counts of time to create a `pi` phase shift.
-The exact mapping of steal or give to which transition is actually arbitrary, and is a feature of the BPSK and PSK31 coding (in that all you care about is transitions and not the polarity; the demodulator mathematically cannot actually say for sure what the polarity is, it can only find transitions).
+The exact mapping of steal or give to which transition is actually arbitrary, and is a feature of the BPSK and Varicode coding (in that all you care about is transitions and not the polarity; the demodulator mathematically cannot actually say for sure what the polarity is, it can only find transitions).